• Home

 What is the 'Psychology in an International Context: Singapore' (PICS) program?

-What are the aims of the PICS program?
+The aims of the PICS program are to:

-• To provide UOW Psychology students a valuable cross-cultural international perspective on psychology and counselling
+• Provide UOW Psychology students a cross-cultural international perspective on psychology, careers, research, and counselling.

-• To provide UOW Psychology students with an opportunity to get to know students from another country, their classmates, etc.
+• Provide UOW Psychology students with an opportunity to get to know their classmates as well as students from another country.

 1. Wollongong-based UOW students travelling to Singapore in a group